jrusso1859/Scalable-Selenium/README-pics.md

 ![Remote Server](https://github.com/jrusso1859/Scalable-Selenium/blob/main/Images/docker-compose.png?raw=true)

 In this approach, we implement two docker containers, one for Selenium Hub and another for the Browser/Driver components.
 Using this model, we could easily add additional browser containers if needed.
 We use Docker Compose at the command line to co-ordinate container starting and stopping.
-AS stated earlier, Selenium Hub is able to handle multiple browser/drivers simultaneously.
+As stated earlier, Selenium Hub is able to handle multiple browser/drivers simultaneously.
 This approach supports multiple browser/driver containers per hub.
 With changes to the docker compose code, we can scale the hub and browser components at different rates.
 A simple demonstration of this approach is found in the `03-sel-docker-cmp` directory.
 Start the two containers by executing `./scripts/hubAndNode`, then run your tests with `./scripts/mavenCleanTest`.

 **Approach 4: Remote with Scalable Pods**